SakibAmin/CSC_322_Project/README.md

 # Moving through the app

 In the database you will see tables for users, when you run Start.py you will be prompted to login.
-Please explore the the privleged accounts using the ones we made since you cannot sign up for a privileged user.
+Please explore the the privileged accounts using the ones we made since you cannot sign up for a privileged user.

 Thanks for reading!